 Ulises Toirac is a popular Cuban actor, comedian, screenwriter, and director of theater and television.
-He is the creator of characters in Cuban humor such as Juan Marchante (Chivichana), Matute and Yudmila, among many others.
+He is the creator of characters from Cuban humor such as Juan Marchante (Chivichana), Matute and Yudmila, among many others.

 Ulises Toirac Abelenda was born on June 29, 1963.
 He graduated with a degree in Electrical Engineering from the José Antonio Echeverría Technological University of Havana (CUJAE) in 1986.
 However, his professional career has been in the cultural field.